takipi/bamboo-overops-plugin/README.md

 ### Build the app

 After cloning this project, build the app with `atlas-mvn clean package`.
 The resulting `jar` and `obr` files can be found in the `target/` directory.

+Deploy the app by uploading the `jar` or `obr` on the Bamboo Administration Manage apps page.

+Debug logs can be found in `/var/atlassian/application-data/bamboo/logs/atlassian-bamboo.log`

 ### Developer documentation